Temporary employment program

 You don’t need to monitor hours if you hired the employee through UTemp Staffing, as they will do it for you.

-You can extend a temporary employee’s job appointment past the current end date if the employee is eligible to continue working in the appointment.
-You may extend the appointment by up to 12 months.
+You can extend a temporary employee’s position past the current end date if the employee is eligible to continue working.
+You may extend the position by up to 12 months.

-To extend the job appointment of a temporary hourly employee:
+To extend the end date for a position held by a temporary hourly employee:

-- Determine how many hours the employee has worked in their current appointment by using the hours lookup tool.
+- Determine how many hours the employee has worked in their current position by using the hours lookup tool.

-- Verify that the total hours of the current appointment plus the proposed extension do not exceed the work limit.
+- Verify that the total hours of the current position plus the proposed extension do not exceed the work limit.

-Under certain circumstances, you may need to submit a new employment requisition rather than extend the appointment.
+Under certain circumstances, you may need to create a new position and requisition in Workday rather than extend the end date.
 This is the case when any of the following apply:

-- There is a change in job class code, job title, or appointment department
+- There is a change in job class code, job profile, or department

-- An employment separation have been entered in the payroll system for the employee
+- An employment termination has been entered in Workday for the employee

 Temporary employees who meet eligibility criteria can participate in employer-provided insurance and retirement plans.
-The UW Benefits Office notifies newly temporary employees of their eligibility.
+The Integrated Service Center notifies temporary employees of their eligibility.

-Temporary employees do not accrue paid leave.
-However, they are eligible for unpaid leave due to a disability or serious health condition (or to care for a family member with a serious health condition).
-Unpaid leave can also be used for military duty.
-Contact your unit’s Human Resources Consultant for questions about temporary employee leave of absence.
+Temporary employees do not accrue paid time off.
+However, they are eligible for unpaid time off due to a disability or serious health condition (or to care for a family member with a serious health condition).
+Unpaid time off can also be used for military duty.
+Contact your HR leave specialist for questions about temporary employee leave of absence.

 A temporary hourly employee can be represented by a union and covered by a collective bargaining agreement depending on the type of work and location of the job.